wrcarpenter/Z-Spread/README.md

 > Compound interest is the eighth wonder of the world.
 He who understands it, earns it ... he who doesn't ... pays it. - Albert Einstein

+In fixed income markets, a security will have a future cash flow that can be discounted and given a yield by an investor.

 Z-spread assumes zero volatility in cash flows and interest rates - it is considered to be a "static" valutaion tool, but still more informative than a simple yield spread.